 The Dark Side can’t touch this sense of style

 Knowing that Vos was Jedi Master to Aayla Secura helps to explain her rather skimpy outfits, which have caused some discussion in Star Wars fandom.
 Aayla looks like the sunbathing cheerleader to Luminara Unduli‘s library assistant – but if she took her wardrobe cue from her master it all makes sense.
 Jedi are forbidden to form attachments, but don’t tell me Vos and Secura didn’t turn a few heads as they strolled down the hallowed halls as master and padawan.

 We don’t learn the exact fate of Quinlan Vos, but there is information suggesting that he survived Order 66.
 The Darth Vader comic series shows a list of Jedi who escaped the Sith purge, and too many Star Wars fans can read the Aurebesh script, which clearly lists Quinlan Vos.
 There’s not much debate about whether the comics are canon or not, so we can cheer the fact that Vos survived at least initially.

 Will we see Quinlan Vos again?

-Possibilities abound, but one intriguing opportunity for Quinlan Vos to return comes from the final season of Star Wars: The Clone Wars.
-Jedi and clones work well together (except during Order 66) and I can’t think of a better match for Vos than the rogue clone group the Bad Batch.
+Possibilities abound, but one intriguing opportunity for Quinlan Vos to return comes from The Bad Batch.
+Jedi and clones work well together (except during Order 66) and I can’t think of a better match for Vos than our newest rogue clone group, the Bad Batch.
 We might see Quinlan and these curious clones on a mission after Order 66.
 Depending on how much canon weight the books carry, we might even see Ventress again, alongside Vos and the Bad Batch.
 Talk about an ass-kicking combo.